weapons-and-armor

 Timeless Design Principles

 Despite the vast technological gap between a strand of horsehair and a laser grid, the fundamental design principles governing the most effective traps remain remarkably consistent.
-Good security design is timeless.
+Good security design is timeless, and the shinobi understood these principles intuitively.

 The Primacy of Invisibility